MagnificentRimsy/EasySharp/README.md

 ```

 #### EfCore
-The only support Database Driver is Efcore.
-To enable the driver add AddEfCore<YourOwnContext>() in the startup.cs class, and options to your ap.settings.json.
+The only supported Database Driver is Efcore.
+To enable the driver add AddEfCore<YourOwnContext>() in the startup.cs class, and options below to your ap.settings.json.

 ```
 "EfCoreOptions": {
     "ConnectionString": "Server=DESKTOP-6BR1LOC;Initial Catalog=Db;user id=sa;password=Password"
     },
 ```